e-kwsm/psi4/doc/sphinxman/source/detci.rst

 will also work for any of the previously-mentioned CI wavefunctions for which the driver has built-in shortcuts, so long as the relevant options (especially |detci__ex_level|) are set appropriately.
-Some examples of single-refence CI, RASCI, and full CI computations are provided in :source:`samples`.
+Some examples of single-reference CI, RASCI, and full CI computations are provided in :source:`samples`.

 .. _`table:ci_spaces`: